Displaying Javadoc Content in Eclipse for the Package for Azure Libraries for Java (by Microsoft Open Technologies)

-This procedure assumes you have already added the Windows Azure Library for Java to your build path.
+This procedure assumes you have already added the Azure Library for Java to your build path.

-Within Eclipse’s Project Explorer, in the Referenced Libraries section of your project, right-click the Windows Azure Library for Java JAR.
+Within Eclipse’s Project Explorer, in the Referenced Libraries section of your project, open the context menu for the Azure Library for Java JAR.
 For example, microsoft-windowsazure-api-0.1.0.jar (the version number may be different, dependent upon which version you have installed).

 Within the Properties dialog, in the left-hand pane, click Javadoc Location.
 The Javadoc Location dialog is displayed.

 You can specify a Javadoc URL, or a Javadoc in archive.
-If you choose to specify a Javadoc URL, use http://dl.windowsazure.com/javadoc.
+If you choose to specify a Javadoc URL, use the URLs such as http://dl.windowsazure.com/javadoc or http://dl.windowsazure.com/storage/javadoc.
 If you choose to use Javadoc in archive, you can specify an external file, or a workspace file.

 [Optional] Click Validate.
 Potential issues with the Javadoc JAR could be displayed here.